A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Identifying privacy requirements in issue reports

-Issue 831572\footnote{https://bugs.chromium.org/p/chromium/issues/detail?id=831572} in Google Chrome requires: \textit{``Provide adequate disclosure for (potentially intrusive) policy configuration''}.
+Issue 831572\footnote{https://bugs.chromium.org/p/chromium/issues/detail?id=831572} in Chrome requires: \textit{``Provide adequate disclosure for (potentially intrusive) policy configuration''}.
 Further investigation into the issue's description revealed that the disclosure of policy configuration includes: letting the users know that they are managed, and providing indication when user data may be intercepted and when user actions are logged locally.
-These involves the following functions: (i) the users should be informed of the purpose of processing so that they know they are managed; (ii) the enterprise may intercept the users' data, thus the users should know whom their personal data might be sent to; and (iii) the history of user logging shall be recorded to acquire logging data.
-Hence, this can be classified into three requirements R39, R27 and R13 (see Table \ref{tab:table1}).
-This example demonstrates that one issue relates to several requirements across different privacy categories: lawfulness, fairness and transparency, and purpose limitation.
+These involve the following functions: (i) the users should be informed of the purpose of processing so that they know they are managed; (ii) the enterprise may intercept the users' data, thus the users should know whom their personal data might be sent to; and (iii) the history of user logging shall be recorded to acquire logging data.
+Hence, this can be classified into three requirements R39, R27 and R13 (see Table \ref{tab:sample-requirements}).
+This example demonstrates that one issue relates to several requirements across different privacy goal categories: notice and data processing.

+The following example demonstrates the issue that concerns multiple functions which more than one privacy goal is addressed in Moodle.
+Issue MDL-62904\footnote{https://tracker.moodle.org/browse/MDL-62904} in Moodle reports that \textit{``users can't find where to request account deletion''}.
+The issue was described that the system does not provide a function for users to request for deleting their account in the user interface.
+Hence, this issue addresses requirements R30 in the notice category and R44 in the user participation category in the taxonomy.